webplatform/docs/css/functions/grayscale/index.md

 }}
 }}
 {{Notes_Section
-|Notes=The CSS filter corresponds to this SVG filter definition, based on a variable ''amount' passed to the function':
+|Notes=The CSS filter corresponds to this SVG filter definition, based on a variable ''amount'' passed to the function:

 <syntaxhighlight lang="xml">
  <filter id="grayscale">